Rio6/IstrolidServer/README.md

 This also makes it easier for others to find you when there's a problem with the server.

 ## Root server proxy
 Root proxy is no longer required, but can still be used.
-I have one set up here `ws://istrolid-root.herokuapp.com/server`
+The code is in `rootProxy` branch.

-Just put it in root\_addr field in config.json, then you can access it through `http://istrolid.com/game.html?rootAddress=ws://istrolid-root.herokuapp.com`
+Just put its address in root\_addr field in config.json, then you can access it through `http://istrolid.com/game.html?rootAddress=ws://<your root address>`

 **Dont forget to open holes on your router**